-In Australia, attitudes towards gun possession saw a radical change after the Port Arthur Massacre in 1996.
-At that time, the Australian government collected and destroyed around one-third of the nation’s firearm stock.
+In Australia, attitudes towards gun possession radically changed after the Port Arthur Massacre in 1996.
+The Australian government collected and destroyed around one-third of the nation’s firearm stock at that time.

 Currently, you need to have a firearm license in Australia if you want to own a gun.
-A “genuine justification” is sought by the authorities in order to get the relevant licence.
-And no, this genuine reason can’t be just “self-defence.”
+The authorities seek a “genuine justification” to get the relevant license.
+And no, this genuine reason can’t be just “self-defense.”

 Hazard Category Of Pellet Guns And Age restrictions